Code-Institute-Submissions/Oisins-Game/README.md

 The testing phase of the project consisted of incremental manual unit testing firstly on the live preview then on the hosted Github pages.
 The testing revealed that although the game works fine on the smaller screens it is ultimately a better user experience on larger screens.
 This process of implementing and testing helped to keep the project moving forward but uncertainty over the quality of code.
+NOTE: one console log was deliberately left in the code so that the assessor would be able to see the game selections and use them for their own validation process.
 Overall the game meets the requirements of being highly interactive, fun, and challenging.

 # Issues